DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 ---
-# required metadata
+layout: product-content

-title: Finance Utilities
+header: Finance Utilities
-description: Cash and bank management setup - Finance utilities connections
-author: Monica du Toit
-manager: Pontus Ek
-ms.date: 2025-11-12
-ms.topic: article
-ms.prod:
-ms.service: dynamics-ax-applications
-ms.technology:

-# optional metadata

-ms.search.form:  DFUConnection, DXCEncryptionParameters
-audience: Application User
-# ms.devlang:
-ms.reviewer: Monica du Toit

-# ms.tgt_pltfrm:
-# ms.custom: ["21901", "intro-internal"]
-ms.search.region: FinanceUtilFeature
-# ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: Monica du Toit
-ms.search.validFrom: 2016-05-31
-ms.dyn365.ops.version: AX 7.0.1
+toc: true
 ---

 ## Financial utilities connection
 When the bank statements are to be imported via the periodic task **Import bank statements via financial utilities connection**, the applicable connection type must be setup using the **Financial utilities connections** page.

 **Financial utilities connections** are used in the following:
-1. Assigned to the applicable [Bank accounts](Bank-accounts.md) - Optional (for info).
+1. Assigned to the applicable [Bank accounts](Bank-accounts) - Optional (for info).
-2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md).
+2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import).
 Only enabled connections can be selected in the periodic task.

 The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.